📝 Cost reduction & efficiency · ⏱️ 3 min read

 • Start with the biggest impact that's realistically achievable

-• Adjust if results fall short
+• Adjust quickly if results fall short

 How do you calculate the impact of cost reduction? (step by step)